 A business planning mentions critical information like business goals, cleaning equipment and supplies used, and even financial information like expected expenses and potential profits.

-Also, you need to list those items that are important to deal with the maid services in your cleaning business.
+Also, you need to list the cleaning equipment that are essential for your cleaning business.
 Your plan becomes perfect if you include the following metrics:

 - Services you offer